NBC Live Stream: How to watch NBC free or cheap online

 fuboTV works on just about any streaming device out there.
 A subscription to its entry-level channel bundle gives you about 100+ channels for $54.99 per month.
 That will include an NBC live stream in many markets.

-If you do a 7-day free trial, your first month is $10 off.
+You can do a 7-day free trial if you’re a new customer.
 You can also include Showtime for free as part of your week-long trial.
 My review of fuboTV can give you a more detailed overview about their service and channel lineup.

 NBC Live Stream on Sling TV